JuliaDynamics/ComplexityMeasures.jl/docs/src/complexity_measures.md

 ## Convenience functions

-We provide a few convenience functions for widely used "entropy-like" complexity measures, such as "sample entropy".
+We provide a few convenience functions for widely used "entropy-like" complexity measures.
 Other arbitrary specialized convenience functions can easily be defined in a couple lines of code.

 ```@docs
+approx_entropy
 sample_entropy
 ```